-The Washington Telephone Assistance Program (WTAP) provides landline telephone rate discounts to low-income households.
+The Washington Telephone Assistance Program (WTAP) provides assistance to low-income households.

 WTAP is designed to make sure low-income families throughout the state have affordable telephone service for access to vital resources and emergency services.

-WTAP pays for some or all of the cost to start your phone service if there is already a phone line in your home.
+WTAP pays up to half of the connection fee to start your phone service if there is already a phone line in your home.

 You will not have to pay a deposit when you sign up for the WTAP program.

 Basic local phone service is $8 a month plus taxes and fees.
 WTAP pays for only one local phone line per household.
 The assistance program does not pay for long-distance calls or optional services such as Call Waiting, Caller ID or Voicemail.

 For people who cannot get local phone service, WTAP may provide a voice mailbox service.
 If you do not qualify for the WTAP program, you may be eligible for a free voice mailbox through the Community Voice Mail program, for more information visit www.cvm.org.